-AMDEA members continue to do their best to ensure that key appliances can still be repaired or replaced and the majority of manufactures and service support providers will continue to visit householders where they have a service and/or safety support requirement.
+AMDEA members continue to ensure that key appliances will be serviced, repaired or replaced in homes and places of work.
+The majority of manufactures and service support providers continue to visit householders where they have a service and/or safety support requirement, following Covid safe protocols.

 AMDEA recommends that you visit the official Government website link for the latest guidance:

 Businesses are recommended to obtain the latest advice from the devolved nation Government information sites (or follow the links on the Gov.UK site above) to ensure that you are compliant with the rules that are in place.